forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

    $ mv ../tempproj/config ./config
    ```

-   > NOTICE: If you are using source control, you will likely want to make commits at various steps along the way.
+   > NOTICE: If you are using source control, you’ll likely want to make commits at various steps along the way.

 1. The default `sfdx-project.json` file assumes that your source code is in the `force-app` directory.
-You can use this, but in our case we are assuming `src`.
+You can use this default option, but in our case the source files live in `src`.
 To store your files in the `src` directory, change the following in the `sfdx-project.json`.

    ```json
    {